IamSreeman/IamSreeman.github.io/_posts/2021-06-07-quantum-mechanics-textbooks-review.md

 4) Schiff, Leonard (1968). *Quantum Mechanics*(3rd ed.).
 World Scientific.

 This book is now somewhat outdated.
-Ofcorse QM hasn't changed much but the way it is taught did change.
+Of course QM hasn't changed much but the way it is taught did change.
 It is still not a bad book.

 5) Messiah, Albert (1958). *QUANTUM MECHANICS TWO VOLUMES BOUND AS ONE*.
 World Scientific.